 The very first step in the division of finances and property is the process of financial disclosure.
 Knowing what must be provided, what happens if the other person does not provide all of the required information, and what is important to consider if you wish to avoid a protracted battle over your finances and assets.
+Find the financial disclosure process here.

-Why a Lawyer Cannot Give You a Precise Answer About Your Property Settlement
+Why A Lawyer Cannot Give You A Precise Answer About Your Property Settlement

 People often ask us what we think they will likely get upon the finalisation or their property settlement.
 Everyone likes certainty, especially when it relates to financial security.
 If any lawyer at your first meeting tells you that they can help you get an exact amount or an exact percentage, they are setting you up for failure.
-Why family lawyers should not give precise answers about your property settlement is explained
+Why family lawyers should not give precise answers about your property settlement is explained here.

-Processes to Get to An Agreement After Separation
+Processes to Get to an Agreement after Separation: Property and Finances

 In the event you are close to an agreement but cannot get over the line to finalise your property settlement or you are in dispute about a number of issues, there are a range of methods and processes available to move the issues forward.
 These approaches can also be used if you need some of your immediate or short-term financial arrangements to be settled.
+Find our explainer about these processes here.